2D to 3D conversion: Importance and applicability

 Even in the case of stereo shooting, conversion can frequently be necessary.
-Besides the mentioned hard-to-shoot scenes, there are situations when mismatches in stereo views are too big to adjust, and it is simpler to perform 2D to stereo conversion, treating one of the views as the original 2D source.
+Besides hard-to-shoot scenes, there can be mismatches in stereo views that are too big to adjust, and it is simpler to perform 2D to stereo conversion, treating one of the stereo views as the original 2D source.

 General problems

 Without respect to particular algorithms, all conversion workflows should solve the following tasks: